-On July 9, 2012, Duke Energy Ohio filed an application with the Public Utilities Commission of Ohio (PUCO) to increase rates for electric distribution service.
+On March 2, 2017, Duke Energy Ohio (Duke) submitted an application to increase its rates for electric distribution service.

 What are distribution rates?

-The distribution rate covers the cost of delivering electricity to your home.
-The distribution rate pays for all the things such as the cost of installing and maintaining the electric lines that run through neighborhoods, reading electric meters, processing bills and taking customer service calls.
+The distribution rate pays for all the cost of distributing electricity to your home or business, including the cost of installing and maintaining the electric lines that run through neighborhoods, reading electric meters, processing bills and taking customer service calls.

 What is the PUCO’s role in setting electric distribution rates?